rackerlabs/attributeMapping/README.md

 however the concepts and much of the format is compatible.

-The main idea is that a SAML Request is sent to the identity provider -- if a Mapping Policy existis then the policy translates this SAML Request into one the Identity System can understand.
+The main idea is that a SAML Request is sent to the identity provider -- if a Mapping Policy exists then the policy translates this SAML Request into one the Identity System can understand.

 The current implementation is non-destructive which means it simply adds a new Assertion to the Request that contains only the mapped attributes -- with the idea that the Identity System will process the new assertion.
-The initial assertion is kept on the request -- and the signiture of that assertion can still be verified.
+The initial assertion is kept on the request -- and the signature of that assertion can still be verified.

-## Building CLI utilites
+## Building CLI utilities

-You can interact with the polcy engine with CLI utilites to build these utilities you will need.
+You can interact with the policy engine with CLI utilities to build these utilities you will need.

 1. Java 1.8
 2. Maven 3.3 (https://maven.apache.org/download.cgi)
 3. GCC C compiler

-Once you've intalled these in the main directory simply type:
+Once you've installed these in the main directory simply type:

 ````shell
 mvn install